 Hysterosalpingogram of a bicornuate uterus or "double uterus"

 Slight indentation in the fundus or top of the uterus.
-Does not have any reproductive consequences and is a "normal" variation and does not require surgical repair.
+Does not have any reproductive consequences and is a normal variant that does not require surgical repair.

-The shape of the uterine cavity is literally T-shaped.
-It is due to maternal exposure to DES, a drug used in the 50-60's to help prevent miscarriages.
+This abnormality was mainly observed after maternal exposure to DES, a drug used in the 50-60's to help prevent miscarriages.
 One consequence of maternal DES exposure was a T-shaped (or hypoplastic or underdeveloped) uterus in female offspring.
-This lead to an increased risk of miscarriages, because of the decreased uterine size, when these female offspring attempted pregnancy.
-It cannot be repaired by surgery and if a woman continues to have reproductive failure, she may have to consider a gestational carrier.
+This lead to an increased risk of miscarriages when these female offspring attempted pregnancy.
+The size and shape of the uterine cavity can be improved with hysteroscopic surgery, but severe cases may require the use of a gestational carrier.